lgsmith295/pcrecon/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# pcreg: Principal Component Regression for tree ring data
+# pcrecon: Principal Component Regression for tree ring data

 ## Motivation

 ## How to Cite

     #>
-    #> To cite package 'pcreg' in publications use:
+    #> To cite package 'pcrecon' in publications use:
     #>
-    #>   Laura Hocking-Smith, Daniel Hocking and Nicholas Nagle (2020). pcreg:
+    #>   Laura Hocking-Smith, Daniel Hocking and Nicholas Nagle (2020). pcrgecon
     #>   Princpal Component Regression for Dendroclimatology.
 R package
     #>   version 0.1.0.
     #>
     #> A BibTeX entry for LaTeX users is
     #>
     #>   @Manual{,
-    #>     title = {pcreg: Princpal Component Regression for Dendroclimatology},
+    #>     title = {pcrecon: Princpal Component Regression for Dendroclimatology},
     #>     author = {Laura Hocking-Smith and Daniel Hocking and Nicholas Nagle},
     #>     year = {2020},
     #>     note = {R package version 0.1.0},